riftsandroses/CodeSecGPT-Enterprise/README.md

 **Prerequisites:**

-* Node.js and npm installed on your system.
+* Node.js, npm, and TypeScript installed on your system.
-* A code editor or IDE of your choice.
+* Change the OpenAI API Keys to your own in the source code.
+* Visual Studio Code or Visual Studio Code Insider on system.

 **Steps:**